ynu-yangpeng/GLMC/README.md

 - numpy = 1.22.0

 ### Preparing Datasets
-Download the datasets CIFAR-10, CIFAR-100, and ImageNet to GLMC/data.
+Download the datasets CIFAR-10, CIFAR-100, ImageNet, and iNaturalist18 to GLMC-2023/data.
 The directory should look like

 ````
-GLMC/data
+GLMC-2023/data
 ├── CIFAR-100-python
 ├── CIFAR-10-batches-py
 ├── ImageNet